jjvanzon/Circular-Language-Spec/spec/commands/creation-behavior-of-commands.md

 Not creating a call’s private contents before it even runs, takes away discussion about when to display and when not to display a command’s private contents.

-Bear in mind, that when an executable object does not redirect its definition, it has to define its own private contents, because nothing else defines its private contents but he himself.
+Bear in mind, that when an executable object might not redirect its definition, it has to define its own private contents, because nothing else defines its private contents but he himself.
 But *calls inside* such a definition, only have their *public* contents are created again.

 #### Diagram